SkeyRahaman/Report-Card-Generator/README.md

 #### Project Demo
-We have created a small video related to our project
+We have created a small video related to our project.You will get some brief idea about this.

 [report card Generator](https://youtu.be/ILHm7PFtAOg)

-Click above link to see the video
+Click above link to see the video.